foldda/charian/README.md

 public Rda GetRda(int[] address)      /* retrieve an Rda object from the addressed location */
 ```

-Note only two "data types" can be stored in the Rda container - a data item can be either a string or an Rda (container) object.
+An Rda container supports storing only two "data types" - a data item can be either a string or an Rda (container) object.
 Charian assumes all primitive data, like an integer or a date, can be converted to a string and all composite data, like a class or an array, can be stored as an Rda object (by recursively decomposing the data object to less complex structures or primitive data items, as in [this example below](#how-to-serializing-a-complex-object-with-nested-classes)).

 In addition, the Rda class implements the following methods that allow itself to be converted to and from a text string that is encoded in [the RDA format](#the-invention---rda-encoding):